 Henry’s Fork Tributaries

-The water from Quake Lake downstream to MacAtee Bridge is not open to fishing until May 17, 2014.
-The stretch from Hegben Lake Dam to Quake Lake is open year round.
+The fishing season on the Madison is a little complex so we highly recommend you check carefully with the Montana fishing regulations for more detailed information.
+The section from Hebgen Lake Dam to Quake Lake is open year round.
+The stretch from the Quake Lake Outlet to McAtee Bridge is closed to fishing from March 1 until the third Saturday in May.
+The Madison is open to fishing year round from McAtee Bridge downstream to the Ennis Bridge.
+The fishing season is closed to fishing from March 1 until the third Saturday in May from the Ennis Bridge downstream to Ennis Lake.
 Fishing can be very good in this section between the lakes.
-We like Zebra Nymphs, Tungsten Pheasant Tail, Skinny Nelson and a variety of other small bead head nymphs.
+We like zebra nymphs, Tungsten Pheasant Tail, Skinny Nelson and a variety of other small bead head nymphs.
 You can also find success by swinging a stream through the deeper runs.
 Access can be tough because of snow.

 Unless you like to fish through the ice wait until the ice goes out in late April or May.

 There are a number of very good options on the South Fork during the early spring months.
 For wading anglers we recommend you concentrate your efforts near the Heise Bridge or downstream at Twin Bridges.
 The upper river is also good from the Palisades Dam downstream to the Spring Creek Bridge above the South Fork Lodge.
 Access can be difficult but if you can find good water you’re likely to find good fishing with nymphs or streamers.
 Midge fishing can also be very productive.
 Best fishing occurs on mild overcast days.